open-horizon/anax/docs/model_policy.md

+---
+copyright:
+years: 2022 - 2023
+lastupdated: "2023-01-24"
+description: Model Policies deploy application metadata objects to edge nodes
+---

+{:new_window: target="blank"}
+{:shortdesc: .shortdesc}
+{:screen: .screen}
+{:codeblock: .codeblock}
+{:pre: .pre}
+{:child: .link .ulchildlink}
+{:childlinks: .ullinks}

-# Model Object
+# Model object
+{: #model-objects}

-Model objects in Open Horizon are the metadata representation of application metadata objects.
+Model objects in {{site.data.keyword.edge_notm}} are the metadata representation of application metadata objects.
 Applications are often written such that external metadata can be injected into the application in order to alter the behavior of the logic.
 This is notably true in the case of machine learning and AI inferencing, where the logic which analyzes a data stream is instructed via a machine learning model how to process the data to derive an analysis result.
-Open Horizon allows application to be structured using this metadata driven approach, by supporting the ability to deploy the application's metadata on different lifecycle boundaries than the service (inferencing logic) which consumes the metadata.
+{{site.data.keyword.edge_notm}} allows application to be structured using this metadata driven approach, by supporting the ability to deploy the application's metadata on different lifecycle boundaries than the service (inferencing logic) which consumes the metadata.
-In Open Horizon the application's metadata is called a model, and it is represented by a model object with the JSON serialization shown below.
+In {{site.data.keyword.edge_notm}} the application's metadata is called a model, and it is represented by a model object with the JSON serialization shown below.

 One aspect of the model object is the policy expressions it contains.
-The Open Horizon policy based, autonomous deployment capability is described [here](./policy.md).
+The {{site.data.keyword.edge_notm}} policy based, autonomous deployment capability is described [here](./policy.md).
 The key to understanding model policy is remember that models are associated with services, and thus follow those services in terms of where the services are deployed.
 Model policy expressions are used to further constrain the deployment targets for a given model.